-Georgia-Pacific LLC manufactures and markets tissue, pulp, paper, packaging, building products, and related chemicals worldwide.
-It offers hygienic dispensing systems, towels, tissues, soaps, air fresheners, wipers, cups, cutlery, and napkins for, healthcare, education, manufacturing, and foodservice markets, as well as for office buildings.
-It offers building and construction products, such as wood panels, plywood, strand boards, gypsum products, lumber, composite panels, wall coverings, fire door components, and industrial plasters for commercial and residential applications; and fluff pulp for use in diapers and incontinence items, as well as markets pulp for papermaking.
-It offers variou...
+Georgia-Pacific LLC manufactures and markets tissue, pulp, paper, packaging, building products, and related chemicals.
+It offers hygienic dispensing systems, towels, tissues, soaps, air fresheners, wipers, cups, cutlery, and napkins for office buildings, healthcare, education, manufacturing, and foodservice markets.
+It offers building and construction products, such as wood panels, plywood, strand boards, gypsum, lumber, composite panels, wall coverings, fire door components, and industrial plasters for commercial/residential applications through do-it-yourself warehouse retailers; and fluff pulp for use in diapers and incontinence items, as well as markets pulp for papermaking.
+It offers va...

 P.O.
 Box 105605

 Chief Financial Officer and Senior Vice President

 Georgia-Pacific Launches DensElement(TM) Barrier System for Commercial Building Envelopes